edumangabeira/edumangabeira/README.md

 ### <div align="center">About me</div>

-- 👨‍💻 I’m currently working at [OLX Brasil](https://www.olx.com.br/).
+- 👨‍💻 I’m currently working at [Boston Consulting Group](https://www.bcg.com/).

 - 🔧 My favorite tools are Python and SQL.
 I'm also good at data analysis and linear models.